 Does Greece maintain a list of sanctioned individuals and entities?

 No. Greece relies on the EU consolidated list.

 Are there any other lists related to sanctions?

 Does Greece have a licensing or authorisation system in place?

-No. However, the General Directorate of Policy Planning and Administration (part of the Ministry of Finance) may authorise exceptions in relation to export embargoes.
+No. However, the General Directorate of Policy Planning and Administration of the Ministry of Economy and Finance is able to authorise exceptions in relation to export embargos.